McAfee cuts 3 percent of workforce

 "In order to better prepare the company for growth in 2012 we have made the difficult decision to reduce a small percentage of our global workforce," McAfee spokesman Ian Bain told Reuters on Tuesday.

-Intel Corp acquired McAfee, the world's second largest security software player, in February in a $7.7 billion deal meant to help the world's top chipmaker make its customers safer from hackers.
+Intel Corp acquired McAfee, the world's second largest security software player, in February in a $7.7 billion (4.9 billion pound) deal meant to help the world's top chipmaker make its customers safer from hackers.

 Bain said the job cuts were in areas that will not be part of McAfee's core focus next year.
 But he would not say what those areas are.